 (1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting" in this prospectus for a description of compensation payable to the underwriters.
+See "Underwriting" beginning on page 45 of this prospectus for a description of compensation payable to the underwriters.

-We have granted a 45-day option to the underwriters to purchase up to of additional shares of common stock solely to cover over-allotments, if
+We have granted a 45-day option to the underwriters to purchase up to of additional shares of common stock and/or warrants solely to cover over-allotments, if any.